Marcus-Peterson/mr-crypter/README.md

 ## Usage

 ### Initial Setup
-When using Mr Crypter for the first time, you will be prompted to set a password.
-This password will be used for encryption and decryption.
+When using Mr Crypter for the first time, you will need to set a password.
+This password will be used for encryption and decryption, use the `change-password` command to set the password.

 ### Commands
 Below are the commands available with Mr Crypter: